 Five years on from the new global sustainable development agenda, the SDG investment gap remains in the trillions and the vast majority of financial flows are not aligned with the Paris Agreement on climate change.
 The COVID-19 crisis further aggravates the need to mobilise commercial capital for sustainable development outcomes.
 Development banks and development finance institutions (DFIs) are important actors in blended finance - the strategic use of development finance for the mobilisation of additional, commercial finance towards sustainable development in developing countries - but institutions from emerging economies and developing countries are to date an underutilised conduit in global efforts to bridge the investment gap.
-This paper provides an overview of Brazil's national system of development finance and explores the use of and challenges to blended finance within this system.
-It shows that blended finance is still at a nascent stage in Brazil, but that Brazil's domestic DFIs of different size and with different scope are increasingly exploring the use of blended finance.
+This paper provides an overview of Brazil's national system of development finance is still at a nascent stage in Brazil, but that Brazil's domestic DFIs of different size and with different scope are increasingly exploring the use of blended finance.
 The paper argues the Brazil can capitalise on its multi-layered system of DFIs in advancing the blended finance agenda, which will require continued collaboration between international and domestic development banks, as well as with policy makers and the private sector.
 Efforts to build the evidence base on blended finance in local contexts will further support this agenda.